gre-dev/gre-editor/README.md

 ## Features
 You can add the following features to the "features" array:

+- heading
 - bold
 - italic
 - underline
-- heading
 - strikeThrough
-- list
+- unorderedList
-- numberlist
+- orderedList
 - increaseFontSize
 - decreaseFontSize
 - quote